-Department of Microbiology and Cell Biology
+Department of Microbiology & Cell Biology

 Medical Laboratory Science Option

 This option is designed to prepare students for careers in Clinical Laboratory Science.
 There is an urgent demand for professionals certified in this field at the state and national level.
-Students develop competence in a range of medically-oriented fields including immunology, medical bacteriology, virology parasitology, hematology, mycology, and chemistry.
+Students develop competence in a range of medically-oriented fields including immunology, medical bacteriology, medical virology, parasitology, hematology, and chemistry.
 The Department of Microbiology and Immunology has two plans for students seeking a career in Medical Laboratory Science (MLS), Plan "A" and Plan "B."

 Plan A (3+1) allows students to attend classes at MSU for three years and apply for a clinical internship during the fourth year.
 The Montana Medical Laboratory Science Training Program is located at MSU and meets the professional standards.
-It is approved by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd., Suite 720, Rosemont IL 60018-5119, (773) 714-8880.
+It is approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd., Suite 720, Rosemont IL 60018-5119, (773) 714-8880.
 Students with a 2.5 GPA or greater, who are accepted, will spend their fourth year in this program.
 Upon completion of the one-year internship, students receive a B.S. degree in Microbiology from MSU, and take a national examination through the American Society for Clinical Pathologists or the National Certification Agency.
 They will then be qualified to practice as a Medical Laboratory Scientist.

 Plan B is for students who wish to complete a four year degree in Microbiology at MSU.
 They may then independently seek an approved hospital training program in MLS for a one-year internship.
 Once training is complete, they will also be qualified to take a national registry exam and become certified as an MLS.